cloudmobi/AndroidSDK/AdMob_Mediation_Integration_Guide_For_Android.md

 #### Before You Start

-- Make sure you have a Cloudmobi SSP account, & created an application and ad slots on the CloudMobi Platform.
+- Make sure you have a Cloudmobi SSP account, & created an application and ad slots on the Cloudmobi Platform.
-- To serve Cloudmobi's Ads, you must have the [Cloudmbi Basic Android SDK](https://github.com/cloudmobi/AndroidSDK/blob/master/AndroidSDK.zip) integrated also.
+- To serve Cloudmobi's Ads, you must have the [Cloudmobi Basic Android SDK](https://github.com/cloudmobi/AndroidSDK/blob/master/AndroidSDK.zip) integrated also.

 #### Adapter-For-Admob [Download](https://github.com/cloudmobi/AndroidSDK/blob/master/AndroidSDK_Adapter-For-Admob.zip)